In the Dark in Nigeria (2023)

 Summary:

-In the Dark in Nigeria reveals the unseen emotional and psychological costs of Nigeria’s chronic electricity failures.
-Through field interviews and lived experience, I traced how blackouts seep into daily rhythms, shaping moods, decisions, and even how people perceive time and connection.
-What begins as a story about ‘energy poverty’ becomes an inquiry into what it means to live without light—light as visibility, as relief, and as power.
+With In the Dark in Nigeria, I draw attention to the emotional and psychological costs of Nigeria’s chronic electricity failures.
+How taking the light shapes our daily rhythms, capacity, and even how we perceive time and connection.
+Light as visibility, as relief, and as power.

 Read more: https://popula.com/2023/07/29/in-the-dark-in-nigeria/